Getting started with Momentum is simple. Jump in, and start making progress in as little as five steps!

 Advanced Step 2: Link Scheduled Events To Your Weekly Projects

-When you entered your ‘📅Scheduled Events’ in Step 2 you hadn’t yet entered your Weekly Projects (that was Step 4).
-Now that you have everything entered, go back and like the two.
+When you started out by setting up your ‘📅Scheduled Events’ in Step 2, you hadn’t yet entered any Weekly Projects (that was Step 4).
+Now that you have your weekly projects set in the app, it's easy to link projects with events.

 Find the event you want to connect a project to and click on the three dots you’ll see to the right of the event name.
 Select “Edit” and add in your Weekly Project.
 (You can type in the first few letters of your project in the box, or use the down arrow to see a list of weekly projects.)